CodeYourFuture/syllabus/docs/fundamentals/week-1/learning-objectives.md

 - [ ] Export your Codepen to zip
 - [ ] Upload your folder to Github
 - [ ] Deploy your folder to Netlify

+## PD

+- [ ] Explain the purpose of Personal Development
+- [ ] Believe in own capabilities and ability to be successful
+- [ ] Understand own strengths
+- [ ] Identify areas of development